-A mysterious, "large" face on the cliffside of an island in the Pacific Rim National Park Reserve has recently been re-discovered by a man from who has been searching for the face for over two years, according to government agency Parks Canada.
+A mysterious, large face on the cliffside of an island in the Pacific Rim National Park Reserve was recently rediscovered by a man from who has been searching for the face for over two years, according to Parks Canada.

-Hank Gus of the Tseshaht First Nation, an aboriginal group in the area, first heard about the “face in the rocks” of Reeks Island, part of the Broken Group Islands, two years ago after hearing a story that a kayaking tourist spotted the face in 2008, said Parks Canada First Nation’s program manager Matthew Payne.
-He added that Gus was not able to find the reported face until just a few weeks ago.
+Hank Gus of the Tseshaht First Nation, an aboriginal group in the area, first heard about the face in the rocks on Reeks Island, part of the Broken Group Islands, two years ago, when someone told him a kayaking tourist spotted the face in 2008, said Parks Canada First Nations program manager Matthew Payne.
+He added that Gus was not able to find the face until just a few weeks ago.

-The face, believed to be about seven-feet-tall, is similar to a wooden carving on the door of the Tseshaht administration office, Payne said.
+The face, believed to be about 7 feet tall, is similar to a wooden carving on the door of the Tseshaht administration office, Payne said.

-“The Tseshaht has lived in area for thousands of years, so we working with the First Nations to find out if there are any oral histories the face could link back to,” Payne added.
+“The Tseshaht has lived in area for thousands of years, so we’re working with the First Nations to find out if there are any oral histories the face could link back to,” he added.

-Now, Tseshaht First Nation and Parks Canada are trying to figure out if the face was man-made or if it's a natural marvel, he said.
+Now the Tseshaht First Nation and Parks Canada are trying to figure out if the face is a man-made or natural marvel, he said.

-Though the Tseshaht and Parks Canada would like to examine the face up-close, the cliff the face is on is treacherous, Payne said.
+Though the Tseshaht and Parks Canada would like to examine the face up close, the face’s cliff is treacherous, he said.

-“The island has a rocky shoreline with lots of hidden rocks, and it can be dangerous depending on sea conditions,” he explained.
+“The island has a rocky shoreline with lots of hidden rocks, and it can be dangerous, depending on sea conditions,” he said.
 “You need to know what you’re doing to go and look at it.”